 On average, it takes most sellers eight touches to generate a conversation with a potential buyer.
-For Top Performers, it takes fewer touches (only five), but that still takes effort.
+For top performers, it takes fewer touches (only five), but that still takes effort.

-If you’re just getting started with developing a prospection motion, you might be wondering how to get your buyer’s attention and create conversations with them.
+If you’re just getting started with developing a prospecting motion, you might be wondering how to get your buyer’s attention and create conversations with them.
 The answer lies in an organised sequence of outreach deployed across multiple media with a strong, value-based offer that will compel the buyer to act.

-In other words, you need an Attraction Campaign.
+In other words, you need an attraction campaign.

-An Attraction Campaign is not a marketing campaign.
+An attraction campaign is not a marketing campaign.
 It’s a sequence of customised content and messages, sent to buyers over a specific period of time, for the specific purpose of generating a meeting.
 Sellers create and personalise these campaigns themselves.

-There are four key components of an Attraction Campaign:
+There are four key components of an attraction campaign:

 - Developing a target list

 If you want to be successful in creating new conversations, you need to start with a strong attraction campaign.
 Here’s how to do it well.